The following includes a reference to all Certificate Authority (CA) configuration fields and values.

 The check only affects new users, i.e. if you have two users with the same DN before enabling the limitation, these old users can still share the same DN and get new certificates.

 To use this feature efficiently you should have a database index over (subjectDN,issuerDN) on the table CertificateData.
-See doc/sql-scripts for index scripts.
+For more information, see Create Database Indexes in Creating the Database and for index scripts, refer to doc/sql-scripts.

 Enforce Unique Subject DN Serial Number

 Enforce unique Subject DN SerialNumber guarantees that only one end entity with a specific Subject DN SerialNumber can be issued from this CA. When adding a new end entity, a check is done to ensure that there are no other end entities, issued by this CA before, have the same Subject DN SerialNumber.
 Note that end entities issued from other CAs can have the same Subject DN SerialNumber as end entities issued from this CA.